nubenetes/awesome-kubernetes/docs/devsecops.md

 - [blog.gitguardian.com: Secrets in source code (episode 2/3).
 Why secrets in git are such a problem](https://blog.gitguardian.com/secrets-credentials-api-git/)
 - [harness.io: Managing Secrets in CI/CD Pipelines 🌟](https://harness.io/blog/devops/secrets-management-ci-cd/) How has your organization dealt with the challenge of managing secrets while delivering with CI/CD pipelines?
 Learn how to improve your process in the article.
 - [smallstep.com: How to Handle Secrets on the Command Line 🌟](https://smallstep.com/blog/command-line-secrets/)
+- [cloud.google.com: Analyze secrets with Cloud Asset Inventory](https://cloud.google.com/secret-manager/docs/analyze-resources) Query information about all the secrets across your entire GoogleCloudTech organization!
+Secret Manager is now integrated with Asset Inventory!

 ### Store private data in git repo
 - [git-secret.io](https://git-secret.io/)